Indian Coffee House: Madhya Pradesh

 There are more than 35 branches in Madhya Pradesh with more than 10 branches alone in the pioneering city of Jabalpur.
 The Malviya Marg Branch in Jabalpur is the Head Office of ICWCS.
 The Indian Coffee House is a popular hang-out of Students in the city.
 Some of the old branches still please the age old people.
-These have been a popular celebration, meeting points since decades.
-The food of Madhya Pradesh is available in Jabalpur.
+These have been a popular celebration, and meeting points since decades.

 Karnataka

 The 50-year-old Indian Coffee House at M. G. Road in Bangalore closed on 5 April 2009, after the Indian Coffee Workers' Cooperative Society Limited lost a legal battle with the owner of the building to continue in the premises.
 It has been reopened on Church Street, less than a hundred metres away.
-Another is at Koramangala opposite to Jyoti Nivas College.
+Another is at Koramangala opposite to Jyoti Nivas College However, this belongs to the Jabalpur co-operative society.
 Four branches of Indian Coffee House are operating at Christ University's Main Campus on Hosur Road, Bannerghatta road and at Kengeri Campus.